 It can work – but there is a secret…

 So, back to my question – “Is your future strong enough for your past?

 Let’s say that life is like driving a car.
 To get around safely, and not be a jerk, you have to look in all those mirrors often enough.
 You don’t check and…

-If you look at all those mirrors too much – a pretty dangerous way to get around – somebody is going to get hurt – especially you.
+You need those mirrors.
+But if you look at all those reflections of your life too much – a pretty dangerous way to get around – somebody is going to get hurt – especially you.